donsheehy/datastructures/prose/17_graphs1.md

 ```

 Let's write a little code to see how this works.
-We'll add a function to write out the path in the tree and then we'll display all the shortest paths found by teh algorithm.
+We'll add a function to write out the path in the tree and then we'll display all the shortest paths found by the algorithm.

 ```python {cmd id="shortestpaths" continue="_graph.digraph_02"}
 def path(tree, v):